citp/privacy-policy-historical/n/ni/niu/niu.edu.md

-> *The following text is extracted and transformed from the niu.edu privacy policy that was archived on 2014-07-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140715152718id_/http%3A//www.its.niu.edu/its/Policies/privacy_policy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the niu.edu privacy policy that was archived on 2015-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150629033710id_/http%3A//doit.niu.edu/doit/policies/privacy_policy.shtml) for the most accurate reproduction.*

-# Web Site Privacy Policy - NIU - Information Technology Services
+# Web Site Privacy Policy - NIU - Division of Information Technology

 ## Northern Illinois University Web Site Privacy Policy